indigo-dc/CachingOnDemand/docs/demo/DEMO.md

 - [k8s Docker in Docker](https://github.com/kubernetes-sigs/kubeadm-dind-cluster)
 - remote xrootd host to connect to
 - service certificate authorized to read from remote xrootd host
+  - kept on your local machine as user{cert,key}.pem
 - voms configuration file (optional)
+  - kept on your local machine in folder ./vomses

 ## PART 1